jwoehr/nuqasm2/README.md

 Based on [Open Quantum Assembly Language](https://arxiv.org/pdf/1707.03429.pdf)

 Translates QASM2 source into a Python dictionary.
-* Filepath, datetime, and full source recorded for entire qasm program.
+* Filepath, datetime, and full source recorded for entire qasm program as appropriate key/value pairs.
 * The `user_gates` key is the list definitions (if any) of user-defined gates.
 * The `ast` key is the program and is a list of element dictionaries, one per element of the program.
   * Within each dict in `ast` there are keys and values for